VimsRocz/PPP-Precise-Point-Positioning/README.md

 # PPP-Precise-Point-Positioning
 # Precise Point Positioning (PPP) Analysis

+### Format of data is most important so please arange your data in such format to run MATLAB file

 ## Introduction
 Precise Point Positioning (PPP) is an advanced technique for absolute positioning using Global Navigation Satellite Systems (GNSS) with a single receiver.
 This approach relies on precise satellite orbit and clock information to achieve centimeter-level positioning accuracy.
 In this project, we process 4 hours of observation data from a Javad receiver using PPP and investigate the accuracy and precision of the results.